datagrok-ai/public/help/develop/dataframe.md

 `DG.COLUMN_TYPE.INT` and `DG.COLUMN_TYPE.FLOAT`.
 There are [special constants][104] `DG.INT_NULL = -2147483648` and
 `DG.FLOAT_NULL = 2.6789344063684636e-34`, respectively.

-To set a value be a Datagrok `NULL`, pass either a JavaScript `null` or a corresponding constant:
+To set a value as a Datagrok `NULL`, pass either a JavaScript `null` or a corresponding constant:

 ```javascript
 let col = DG.Column.fromList(DG.COLUMN_TYPE.INT, 'Name', [314, null, DG.INT_NULL, 143]);